 A Diamond Ring as a Good Investment

 We said earlier that buying a diamond ring could be a good investment.
 Let's say you spend £1,000 on a diamond engagement ring.
-As a result, the beautiful princess is persuaded to marry you, and provide love and affection for the next fifty years, bears your children, keeps house, maybe also earns an income, cooks, and cleans for you.
-Your £1,000 investment will have earned at least 1,000% dividend every year.
+As a result, the beautiful princess agrees to marry you, and you have a partnership filled with love and affection for the next fifty or sixty years.
+Your £1,000 investment will have earned a dividend which cannot be measured in a monetary value.
 You can't get a much better investment than that, ever, anywhere.

 Not forgetting that high quality engagement rings are often passed down through the generations of a family.
 By the fourth generation or so they may very well have appreciated in monetary value.
 Not to mention the sentimental value they accrue.